orsonteodoro/gcf2/README.md

 Steps to resolve in order with one re-emerge per case:

+1. Try re-emerging the shared-lib with auto or forced -Wl,-lubsan.
-1. Manually recategorize the package in /etc/portage/emerge*.lst if temporarly blocked.
+2. Manually recategorize the package in /etc/portage/emerge*.lst if temporarly blocked.
-2. Try disabling all CFI flags first, and if it works then converge towards the minimal CFI exception set for this package.
+3. Try disabling all CFI flags first, and if it works then converge towards the minimal CFI exception set for this package.
-3. Disable CFI for this package.
+4. Disable CFI for this package.
 UBSan may still need to be linked.
 It's discussed several sections below.
-4. Switch back to GCC.
+5. Switch back to GCC.
-5. If this package is placed in the no-data LTO list, disable CFI in each named dependency temporary until this package is emerged then re-emerge back the dependencies with CFI.
+6. If this package is placed in the no-data LTO list, disable CFI in each named dependency temporary until this package is emerged then re-emerge back the dependencies with CFI.
-6. If this package is permenently blacklisted (because it contains a static-lib or other), the dependencies need to be re-emerged without CFI depending on the importance of the executable in this package.
+7. If this package is permenently blacklisted (because it contains a static-lib or other), the dependencies need to be re-emerged without CFI depending on the importance of the executable in this package.

-For cases 5 and 6 use \`equery b libfile\` to determine the package and \`emerge -1vO depend_pkg_name\` to revert with package.env changes"
+For cases 6 and 7 use \`equery b libfile\` to determine the package and \`emerge -1vO depend_pkg_name\` to revert with package.env changes"